DS-Homebrew/TWiLightMenu/.github/PULL_REQUEST_TEMPLATE.md

 ***
 #### Pull Request status
-- [ ]  This PR has been tested using latest devkitPro, devkitARM, and EasyGL2D.
+- [ ]  This PR has been tested using the provided devkitPro, devkitARM, and EasyGL2D.

 _(Do not edit after this point)_
 - [ ]  This PR is fully documented.